retz8/PRISMS_datascience_project1-soccer-injury-analysis/README.md

 size: 523768 x 8

 c) team game stats
-: data processed from a) and b), data about team results of each game
+: this is a data processed from a) and b), data about team results of each game
 columns: team	from	day	comp	round	venue	result	opponent	home score	opponent score	score diff
 size: 95233 x 11